Matthew-Hsu/PiPass/README.md

 * Added 'Time Until Next Zone' progress bar to the dashboard.
 * User interface tweaks.
 * HTML code cleanup.

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>

-## What's New in Version 1.52
-<b>NOTE: </b>Those who are using 'PiPass Update' on versions below PiPass 1.52, please go to 'PiPass Settings' and verify 'Hostapd Security'.
-PiPass 1.52 can now enable / disable hostapd security and it will assume no security if this setting is not updated after updating PiPass to PiPass 1.52.
-Once this setting has been updated, PiPass will automatically remember this setting for future versions.

-PiPass 1.52 focuses on overall polish and being informative about what is exactly going on "behind the scenes".
-The biggest feature addition is the logging system that provides extra information regarding status and it also aids in troubleshooting.
-The changelog for this version of PiPass is as follows:

-* Hostapd security can now be enabled / disabled through 'PiPass Settings'.
-* Fixed 'Shuffle Zones' bug where piPass.py would force it to be enabled.
-* PiPass now features a logging system that is accessible through the dashboard.
-* piPass.py works with the logging system to diagnose issues (e.g., hostapd WiFi drivers).
-* PiPass will log all invalid MAC addresses encountered and skip to the next zone.
-* PiPass can now reset the network through the dashboard.
-* PiPass PHP form validation messages now conforms to responsive design and the user interface.
-* The PiPass version can now be viewed through the dashboard.
-* Changelogs are accessible through 'About PiPass' in the dashboard.
-* The dashboard only refreshes the 'Spoofing Status' and the 'Show Current' table, instead of the entire page.
-* Scrollable modals.
-* Minor rewording.
-* Minor tweaks.

-<strong><a href="#table-of-contents">[Back to Top]</a></strong>